← Back to work

 Profit & Operations Review — Case Study

-The owner had been told to "post more on social media."
-The real problem was the business was quietly losing money every month — and no one had looked at the numbers.
+Peyko had been told to “post more on social media.”
+Demand was never the problem — 27 inquiries a week and a 61% close rate.
+The problem was underneath, and no one had looked at the numbers.

 ~$100K/yr

-in losses surfaced that the prior consultant missed
+in losses surfaced at Peyko that the prior consultant missed

 61%